Access4all/adg/pages/knowledge-about-developing-and-testing-accessible-websites/what-are-semantics-and-why-are-they-important-for-accessibility/README.md

 ---
 layout: layout
 title: "What are semantics and why are they important for accessibility?"
+navigation_title: "Semantics"
+position: 5
+lead: "While today's trend goes for more and more fancy visuals everywhere, it's important to care about proper semantics of content."
 ---

 # What are semantics and why are they important for accessibility?

-While today's trend goes for more and more fancy visuals everywhere, it's important to care about proper semantics of content.

 HTML offers a lot of elements that have inherent meaning - so called "semantics".